rafgraph/rollpkg/README.md

 #### Add `dist` to `.gitignore`

-Rollpkg outputs the builds into the `dist` folder, and this shouldn't be checked into version control.
+Rollpkg outputs the builds to the `dist` folder, and this shouldn't be checked into version control.

 ```gitignore
 # .gitignore file